sheff146/userlist/README.md

 # userlist

 The interface for accounting.
-Test task for Xsolla.
+A test task for Xsolla.

 Functions:

-1. View list of users
+1. View the list of users
-2. Create user
+2. Create a new user
-3. Edit user
+3. Edit an existing user
 4. View user operations
 5. Charge user